supabase/supabase/web/blog/2020-11-18-postgresql-views.md

 ### Why should we use Views?

-Views provide the several benifits:
+Views provide the several benefits:

 - Simplicity
 - Consistency